-The kits open their eyes at about day 50 and attempt to walk at 6-8 weeks (Powell 1993, Frost and Krohn 1994).
+Wright and Coulter (1967) reported that trapped females typically had 3 or 4 embryos in their uteri.
+However, Mead (1994) found that litter size was typically 2-3 and Paragi et al. (1994) reported a mean litter size of 2.2; these data suggest that fetus reabsorption, abortion, or post-partum mortality commonly occurs.
+The kits open their eyes about day 45-50 and attempt to walk at 6-8 weeks (Powell 1993).
 Kits are weaned at about this time and the mother begins provisioning them with prey.
-At age 10 weeks they can walk and climb awkwardly (Powell 1993), and will roam around outside the den entrance (Aubry et al. 1996b).
+At age 10 weeks they can walk and climb awkwardly (Powell 1993), and will roam around outside the den entrance (K. Aubry, pers. comm.).
 Kits become independent of their mother in late summer and early fall.

 Males can produce sperm during their first breeding season (Wright and Coulter 1967, Leonard 1986, Frost et al. 1997) but are not effective breeders until age 2 (Douglas and Strickland 1987).
-This may be due to insufficient development of the baculum in yearling males such that they are unable to induce ovulation in a receptive female (Douglas and Strickland 1987).
+The baculum in yearling males may not be sufficiently developed to induce ovulation in receptive females (Douglas and Strickland 1987).

 Males make extensive forays from established home ranges during the breeding season in March and April (Arthur et al. 1989a).
-Males apparently attempt to mate with as many females as possible and may interact with other males with similar intentions at this time.
+Males apparently attempt to mate with as many females as possible.
+Fighting and other aggressive interactions between males may be common at this time.
 Breeding season forays outside their home range could provide males with breeding opportunities with additional females (Powell 1993).